ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

         ![Define the service](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_a_service.gif)

-    - Define an HTTP resource that allows the `GET` operation on resource path `/doctors` and accepts the `category` path parameter (corresponding to the specialization).
+    - Define an HTTP resource for the `GET` operation on the resource path `/doctors` and accepts the `category` path parameter (corresponding to the specialization)

+        The response can be one of the following:

+        - On success, it returns a JSON payload of type `Doctor[]`.

+        - On error, it returns either an `http:NotFound` or an `http:InternalServerError` response.

         ![Define the resource](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_a_resource.gif)